-Organic sheets are sheets manufactured in an eco-friendly way, meaning they were made without chemical additives.
-Buying organic bedding ensures no pesticides, chemical fabric treatments, or harsh chemical cleaning agents were used to make the product.
+Organic sheets are sheets made without chemical additives.
+Buying organic bedding ensures no pesticides, chemical fabric treatments, or harsh cleaning agents are used to manufacture the product.

 How do you wash organic sheets?

-Wash organic sheets separate from your other laundry to give them room to spread out while being washed thoroughly without getting crushed.
-Run them through a gentle cycle on cool or cold water—hot water could cause them to shrink, depending on the material.
-Above all, though, follow the care instructions printed on the label of your product to best care for your organic sheets.
+Wash organic sheets separate from your other laundry, and run them through a gentle cycle with cool or cold water.
+Follow the care instructions printed on the label of your sheets.

 Why should you buy organic sheets?